Senate education leader takes up school finance, adds tuition subsidies

 "I think some of these schools are doing a great job," Taylor said.
 "We also had testimony from parents who were very dissatisfied and talked about arguing with their school districts for years and years."

 House members are unlikely to approve any bill that includes private school tuition subsidies.
-Most, including Huberty, voted to defund any "private school choice" programs during a debate on the House budget.
+Most, including Huberty, voted to defund these tuition subsidy programs during a debate on the House budget.

 Read related Tribune coverage: